 - Shuffle jumps

 I recommend you also check out this great video by FightTips below.
-He goes through 16 beginner to advanced boxer jump rope techniques.
+He goes through 16 beginners to advanced boxer jump rope techniques.
 These are probably the most common jump rope techniques you will see boxers or advanced skippers practice and use.

-This will give you a good idea of how you can develop your jump rope skills over time and to change up your workout.
+This will give you a good idea of how you can develop your jump rope skills over time and change up your workout.